tim42/persistence/README.md

 neam/persistence also provides a `storage` class that provide the ability to store serialized objects in a file and retrieve them using a _name_.

+It supports different "backends", meaning that if you want to use a different backend, there is only one parameter to set, the compiler select the correct backend at compile time !
+Current backends:
+  - neam (default)

 ## performances